Jilemnice: Etymology

-The name was derived from the word jilm ('elm') and from the adjective jilemná, related to some water course (meaning "water flowing between elms").
+The name was derived from the Czech word jilm ('elm') and from the adjective jilemná (meaning 'flowing between elms'), related to some water course.

 Geography

 Jilemnice is located about 12 km east of Semily and 34 km southeast of Liberec.
 It lies in a hilly landscape of the Giant Mountains Foothills.
 The highest points are the slopes of the Chmelnice hill at 592 m above sea level, and the peak of Bubeníkovy vrchy at 588 m.

 The Jizerka River flows through the northern part of the municipal territory.
 The Jilemka Stream flows through the town into the Jizerka.